qngl/admin/README.md

 It is a magical vue admin based on the newest development stack of vue, built-in i18n solution, typical templates for enterprise applications, lots of awesome features.
 It helps you build a large complex Single-Page Applications.
 I believe whatever your needs are, this project will help you.

+By default, the eslint, stylelint and prettier check are enabled for each commit with husky's support.
+Unit tests will be run for each push action.

 ## Getting started